xhenna92/passion-project/README.md

-# Grocery Tracker
+# Grub Monitor

 ###Description
-The grocery tracker is an iOS app that helps you keep track of your groceries.
+Grub Monitor is an iOS app that helps you keep track of your groceries.
 This will prevent the waste of expired food and give you recipes to utilize soon to be expired food.

 ###Basic Functionalities
 * add groceries to a list